foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/prerequisites/_github.md

    + [Nazareth](https://gitter.im/codingforeveryone/nazareth)
 3. When you’re ready (which could be after some work on Free Code Camp), create a one-page website using GitHub Pages.
 Your website must:
    + Tell us something interesting about yourself that will support your application;
-   + Contain a link back to the GitHub repo from which your site is published;
+   + Contain a link back to the GitHub repo which contains the code for your site;
    + Contain links to your Free Code Camp and Codewars pages;
    + Not use a GitHub theme;
    + Not use a framework like Bootstrap or libraries like jQuery.